 Types of Disability Retirement Benefits Service-Connected Disability Retirement Nonservice-Connected Disability Retirement Service-Connected Disability (job-related) is permanent incapacitation from performing the duties of your position resulting from an injury or illness that arises out of and in the course of your employ- ment and your employment substantially contributes to your incapacity.
 You do not have to be Vested to apply for a Service-Connected Disability Retirement.
 Lifetime1 monthly allowance is equal to 50% of your Final Compensation2 or your regular Service Retirement allowance (if you are eligible), whichever is greater.
 Your eligible spouse/ registered domestic partner will receive a continuance of 100% of your monthly allowance for his or her lifetime, or you can designate a beneficiary for a joint and survivor option.
 Nonservice-Connected Disability (not job-related) is permanent incapacitation from performing the duties of your position.
 You must be Vested (have five (5) or more years of full-time Service Credit with SCERS or in total when combined with your service under a Reciprocal System) to apply for a Nonservice-Connected Disability Retirement.
 Lifetime1 monthly allowance depends on your membership category, benefit tier, age and service credit on the effective date of your disability retirement.
 Generally, your monthly allowance is limited to one-third (33.33%) of your Final Compensation2 or your regular Service Retirement allowance (if you are eligible), whichever is greater.
 Your eligible spouse/registered domestic partner will receive a continuance of 60% of your monthly allowance for his or her lifetime, or you can designate a beneficiary for a joint and survivor option.
-If you are no longer disabled or if you employment with a Participating En Retirement allowance may be stopp nployer, your Disability Refer to Section 7 of this handbook for an explanation of how SCERS calculates Final Compensation.
+1 If you are no longer disabled or if you return to SCERS-covered employment with a Participating Employer, your Disability Retirement allowance may be stopped or adjusted.
+2 Refer to Section 7 of this handbook for an explanation of how SCERS calculates Final Compensation.
+The methodology varies based on your Membership Category and Benefit Tier.

 SCERS can assist you in estimating the amount you would receive if granted a Disability Retirement.
-Also, Disability Retirement Formulas

-Benefit Estimate Worksheets are provided as Appendix E.
+Also, Disability Retirement Formulas Benefit Estimate Worksheets are provided as Appendix E.